Published in January 2022, last update on June 20, 2022

 During the academic year 2017-2018, the first academic course related to Blockchain programming started at Faculty of Engineering of “Ioan Slavici” University of Timisoara, being designed and facilitated by Professor Carmen Holotescu, Dean and Director of the Center for Open Education and Blockchain, the course having also invited lecturers.
 The students in the last Bachelor year learn about the potential of Blockchain, European priorities and projects, and how to develop decentralized applications on Ethereum, Hyperledger, Hedera and EBSI.

-Beginning with 2020, the course “Blockchain: Foundations and Applications” is taught by Dr.Emanuel Onica and Dr.Andrei Arusoaie at Faculty of Computer Science, Alexandru Ioan Cuza University of Iasi – the two lectures were awarded for the course by ANIS – Employers’ Association of the Software and Services Industry.
+Beginning with 2020, the course “Blockchain: Foundations and Applications” is taught by Dr.Emanuel Onica si Dr.Andrei Arusoaie at Faculty of Computer Science, Alexandru Ioan Cuza University of Iasi – the two lectures were awarded for the course by ANIS – Employers’ Association of the Software and Services Industry.

 Starting with 2020 too, a similar course named “Blockchain: Smart Contracts” is taught by Dr.Florin Craciun at Faculty of Mathematics and Computer Science of Babes-Bolyai University of Cluj-Napoca.
 Offering a comprehensive study and research pragramme in emerging technologies, Babes-Bolyai University of Cluj-Napoca has been accepted in the European Institute for Innovation & Technology (EIT), as the only Romanian university within the EIT DIGITAL.